awasekhirni/nestjs/README.md

 # nestjs
 NESTJS Codeplay examples - Syed Awase Khirni Copyright 2018-19 TPRI

+NestJS is a Node.js backend framework based on Express.
+NestJS leverages the power of TypeScript as a language and Node.js as a framework.

 Code updated to the current version, before publishing and verified changes.